 Expats who move to Switzerland for work will be subject to income tax from the first day they arrive in the country.
 However, they do not need to complete a return unless they are a Swiss resident.

-If you are an employee who does not have Swiss residency, your income tax will be taken from the source, meaning from any money you earn in the country.
+If you are an employee who does not have Swiss residency, your income will be taxed at the source, meaning from any money you earn in the country.
 As a result, you typically do not need to file a tax return.

 There are, however, exceptions to this rule that permit you to file a tax return.
 Most notably: